Raed Salah: Arabs voting in Knesset elections

-Salah discourages Palestinian Israelis from participating and voting in Israeli national elections.
-He believes that Arab representation in the Israeli parliament lends it undeserved credibility:

-Arab representation in the Knesset does not bring any qualitative changes.
+Salah discourages Palestinian-Israelis from participating and voting in Israeli national elections.
+He believes that Arab representation in the Israeli parliament lends it undeserved credibility:"Arab representation in the Knesset does not bring any qualitative changes.
 At best, the Knesset is a stage to voice Arab-Palestinian protest, nothing more.
 Yet there is a price for that, since it provides the Israeli establishment with a cover, as the Knesset appears to be a democratic institution, which is not the case.
-It remains one of the foundations of the Zionist enterprise.

-He however downplays the schism between the Northern and Southern Branches of the Islamic movement, who does field candidates in national elections.
+It remains one of the foundations of the Zionist enterprise."He however downplays the schism between the Northern and Southern Branches of the Islamic Movement, who does field candidates in national elections.
 He believes that it is merely a question of tactics: "the two branches are based on the same ideology and agree about all fundamentals.
-They disagree merely on tactics."
+They disagree merely on tactics".

 Israeli occupation

-Saleh also rejects the notion that there would be a difference between Palestinians living in Israel and those living in the Israeli-occupied West Bank: "As we see it, the Green Line means nothing, and there is no difference between Umm al-Fahm and Jenin (situated a few kilometres to the southwest, on the other side of the Green Line).
-We all live under occupation, and our struggle is essentially the same."
-In 2011, while addressing an audience of students from Tel Aviv University, he reiterated his anti-occupation position stating: "We must keep fighting until we remove the Israeli occupation and free the holy Jerusalem."
+Saleh also rejects the notion that there would be a difference between Palestinians living in Israel and those living in the Israeli-occupied West Bank:"As we see it, the Green Line means nothing, and there is no difference between Umm al-Fahm and Jenin [situated a few kilometres to the southwest, on the other side of the Green Line].
+We all live under occupation, and our struggle is essentially the same."In 2011, while addressing an audience of students from Tel Aviv University, he reiterated his anti-occupation position stating: "We must keep fighting until we remove the Israeli occupation and free the holy Jerusalem".

 Arabic language

 Salah believes that the Arabic language is threatened in Israel by Hebrew, which is the country's main language.
-He believes that preserving the Arabic language is important to preserving Palestinian identity: "If we want to preserve our identity, we have to preserve the Arabic language, and if we want to preserve Arabic, we have to love it."
-He likens the usage of Hebrew terms in the language as an invasion: "When we allow our tongues to be invaded daily by the use of Hebrew terms, it means that our land, homes, holy places, identity and thinking in Palestine are invaded and all components of our lives as individuals and collectives are attacked."
+He believes that preserving the Arabic language is important to preserving Palestinian identity: "If we want to preserve our identity, we have to preserve the Arabic language, and if we want to preserve Arabic, we have to love it".
+He likens the usage of Hebrew terms in the language as an invasion:"When we allow our tongues to be invaded daily by the use of Hebrew terms, it means that our land, homes, holy places, identity and thinking in Palestine are invaded and all components of our lives as individuals and collectives are attacked."

 Accusations of anti-Semitism and response

 Blood libel accusation

-Salah has on several occasions been accused of anti-Semitism.
-His detractors claimed that he referenced the blood libel antisemitic canard during a protest in East Jerusalem in 2007, a claim he strongly denied.
-A statement from his office called the accusation "an absolute lie and a malicious fabrication."
-It continued: "Mr Salah was arrested and questioned over these allegations in Israel and released when they were revealed as being wholly fabricated with no evidence."
-Sheikh Salah was acquitted of charges in connection with rioting that followed the speech.
+Salah has on several occasions been accused of antisemitism.
+His detractors claimed that he referenced the blood libel antisemitic trope during a protest in East Jerusalem in 2007, a claim he strongly denied.
+A statement from his office called the accusation: "an absolute lie and a malicious fabrication".
+It continued: "Mr Salah was arrested and questioned over these allegations in Israel and released when they were revealed as being wholly fabricated with no evidence".
+Salah was acquitted of charges in connection with rioting that followed the speech.